Optimal Inference After Model Selection: Computations

 \subsection{Monte Carlo Tests and Intervals}

+In a more generic setting, we may not have an easy formula for conditional law of $T$.
+In that case, there are several options for inference using Monte Carlo methods.

-More generally, if we can obtain a stream of samples from $\cL_\theta(T\gv U, A)$ for any value of $\theta$, then we can carry out hypothesis tests and construct intervals.
+If we can obtain a stream of samples from $\cL_\theta(T\gv U, A)$ for any value of $\theta$, then we can carry out hypothesis tests and construct intervals.
 This can be done efficiently via rejection sampling if, for example, we can sample efficiently from $\cL_\theta(Y\gv U)$ and $\P_\theta(Y \in A \gv U)$ is not too small.
 Otherwise, more specialized sampling approaches may be required.
+A little more abstractly, we now consider constructing a test based on the statistic $Z$, which is distributed according to a one-parameter exponential family